Irfan Qadir: Additional Advocate General Punjab (1990-1995)

+From 1990 to 1995, he was promoted to more senior position of Additional Advocate General Punjab.

+Assistant Advocate General Punjab (1988-1990)

+In 1988, he was appointed as an Assistant Advocate General Punjab.
+He served on this post until 1990.

 Legal career

 He has been consistently participating in significant matters at the Supreme Court for the past more than 30 years.
 He has a number of recorded cases in Pakistan's higher courts to his credit in terms of his career as a lawyer.
 Both as a lawyer and a law enforcement official, he has had a very successful career.

 CM Punjab election vs Supreme court (July 2022)

-On July 26, 2022, the Punjab Chief Minister's election case was decided by the Supreme Court of Pakistan, which deemed Dost Mazari's decision as the deputy speaker of the provincial assembly to be illegal.
+On 26 July 2022, the Punjab Chief Minister's election case was decided by the Supreme Court of Pakistan, which deemed Dost Mazari's decision as the deputy speaker of the provincial assembly to be illegal.
 Pervez Elahi, the PML-Q, leader's was also named the new chief minister of the province by the court.
 The three-judge panel, which was led by Chief Justice of Pakistan Umar Ata Bandial and also included Justices Ijazul Ahsan and Muneeb Akhtar, issued the ruling after a three-hour delay and instructed Governor Punjab to swear in Elahi at 11:30 p.m. tonight.

 The Mazari's decision, which allowed Hamza Shahbaz to continue serving as the province's chief minister, was challenged by the PML-Q in a petition that was submitted on Saturday 23 July 2022 through the PML-Q attorney Amir Saeed Rawn and the Irfan Qadir was the attorney from the deputy speaker Dost Mazari.